Tom Scavo: Season 5

 In the first episode of season 5, Tom is going through a midlife crisis and he buys a Ford Mustang.
-He has difficulty disciplining his teenage sons as they treat him far more cool than Tom was used to when he was their age.
+He has difficulty disciplining his teenage sons as they treat him less respectfully than Tom was used to when he was their age.
 Lynette uses that against him by tricking Tom into letting the twins borrow his Mustang for a dance.
 When they come back a half-hour late, Tom angrily grounds them.
-When they claim he's more worried about the car than them, he kicks a mirror off it but confesses to Lynette that it was already broken and he had ordered a replacement, impressing her.
+When they claim he is more worried about the car than them, he kicks a mirror off it.
+Later, Tom confesses to Lynette that it was already broken and he had ordered a replacement, impressing her.

-In "Mirror, Mirror," flashbacks show that Tom was electrocuted in an accident and nearly died, which pushed him to enjoy life as much as he could.
+In "Mirror, Mirror," flashbacks show that Tom was electrocuted in an accident and nearly died, which pushes him to enjoy life as much as he could.
 In the present, he tells Lynette his plan to sell the pizzeria, buy an RV and spend a year traveling the country with his family.
 Lynette is not happy about this, leading to tensions between them.
 When Tom contacts one of Porter's friends' mothers, realtor Anne Schilling, she finds him a rehearsal space for the garage band he and some of the other Wisteria Lane men have started.
 He spends a lot of time there, and Lynnette confronts him about him allegedly having an affair with Anne, who has 'dropped by' with some items for the rehearsal space, among them a futon.
-Tom denies it—then steps on a condom wrapper on the floor.
-He deduces that Porter is sleeping with some girl there—but when Lynette sees Anne leaving from the rehearsal space when Tom is there, she is led to believe Tom is cheating on her...until one episode later when they discover that it is actually Port who is sleeping with Anne.
+Tom denies it, but then steps on a condom wrapper on the floor.
+He deduces that Porter is sleeping with some girl there, but when Lynette sees Anne leaving from the rehearsal space when Tom is there, she is led to believe Tom is cheating on her.
+In the next episode, Lynette discovers that it is actually Port who is sleeping with Anne.
 After much deliberation, Lynette decides to pay Anne off, but this backfires when Porter disappears, claiming that he wants to be with her.
-In the last episode, it is revealed that the Scavos' Pizzeria has lost its business to low sales, and Tom is forced to throw a Going Out of Business sale to raise the money to repay his loans and pay Bree her money.
+In the last episode, it is revealed that the Scavos' pizzeria has lost its business to low sales, and Tom is forced to throw a going-out-of-business sale to raise the money to repay his loans and pay Bree her money.

-Tom sinks into some depression being out of work, with Lynette getting a new job working for Carlos Solis.
-In the fifth-season finale, he decides to go back to college as a Chinese language major.
+Tom becomes depressed from being out of work, and Lynette getting a new job working for Carlos Solis.
+In the season 5 finale, Tom decides to go back to college as a Chinese language major.
 Thinking this is part of his middle-age syndrome, Lynette attempts to sabotage Tom by getting him drunk the night before his entrance exam.
-It's only afterward that Tom says he was taking Chinese in hopes of getting a new job in that market.
-Incredibly, Tom manages to score in the top five on the exam despite the hangover.
-However, his college plans are jarred when Lynette reveals she is 3.5 months pregnant with twins.
+It is only afterwards that Tom says he was taking Chinese in hopes of getting a new job in that market.
+Despite the hangover, Tom scored in the top five on the exam.
+However, his college plans are disrupted when Lynette reveals she is 3.5 months pregnant with twins.